 What can you expect after trigger finger surgery?

 After surgery, you will be encouraged to move your finger immediately.
 You may experience some soreness in your palm, which is normal.

 Your incision will heal within a few weeks, but it may take 4 to 6 months for swelling and stiffness in your hand and fingers (or thumb) to go away completely.

 If stiffness, swelling, or pain persist after surgery, you may be referred to physical therapy to see a hand therapist.

 Trigger Finger Treatment in Fremont, California

-If you are experiencing any symptoms of trigger finger, contact FORM Hand, Wrist & Elbow at (510) 857-1000 to schedule an appointment with Dr. Besh.
+If you are experiencing any symptoms of trigger finger, contact FORM Hand, Wrist & Elbow at (510) 480-3700 to schedule a consultation with Dr. Besh.
 Dr. Besh is an expert in upper extremity and hand conditions.
 He is fellowship-trained and has a subspecialty certificate in surgery of the hand.
 Your hands should be cared for by an expert with over 15 years of focused experience in orthopedic hand conditions.
-For your convenience, you may also request an appointment online.
+For your convenience, you may also request a consultation online.